I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfpdo/nf-wdfpdo-wdfpdorequesteject.md

 <p>A system bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
-<p>A bus driver can call <b>WdfPdoRequestEject</b> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff545641">WdfChildListRequestChildEject</a> to report that the driver has detected an attempt to eject one of its enumerated child devices from the device's docking station.
+<p>A bus driver can call <b>WdfPdoRequestEject</b> or <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistrequestchildeject.md">WdfChildListRequestChildEject</a> to report that the driver has detected an attempt to eject one of its enumerated child devices from the device's docking station.
 For example, the driver might detect that a user has pushed an eject button. </p>

 <p>If the framework device object for the device's PDO is available, the driver can call <b>WdfPdoRequestEject</b>.
-If the driver is using dynamic bus enumeration and if the device's identification description is available, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545641">WdfChildListRequestChildEject</a>.</p>

-<p>For more information about <b>WdfPdoRequestEject</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff545641">WdfChildListRequestChildEject</a>, see <a href="wdf.supporting_ejectable_devices">Supporting Ejectable Devices</a>.</p>

-<p>The following code example searches a list of child devices to find one that matches a specified serial number.
-When the example finds the correct child, it calls <b>WdfPdoRequestEject</b> to indicate that the child is being ejected.
-This example was taken from the <a href="wdf.sample_kmdf_drivers">Toaster</a> sample bus driver and simplified.</p>

-<p>A bus driver can call <b>WdfPdoRequestEject</b> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff545641">WdfChildListRequestChildEject</a> to report that the driver has detected an attempt to eject one of its enumerated child devices from the device's docking station.
-For example, the driver might detect that a user has pushed an eject button. </p>

-<p>If the framework device object for the device's PDO is available, the driver can call <b>WdfPdoRequestEject</b>.
-If the driver is using dynamic bus enumeration and if the device's identification description is available, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545641">WdfChildListRequestChildEject</a>.</p>
+If the driver is using dynamic bus enumeration and if the device's identification description is available, the driver can call <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistrequestchildeject.md">WdfChildListRequestChildEject</a>.</p>

-<p>For more information about <b>WdfPdoRequestEject</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff545641">WdfChildListRequestChildEject</a>, see <a href="wdf.supporting_ejectable_devices">Supporting Ejectable Devices</a>.</p>
+<p>For more information about <b>WdfPdoRequestEject</b> and <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistrequestchildeject.md">WdfChildListRequestChildEject</a>, see <a href="wdf.supporting_ejectable_devices">Supporting Ejectable Devices</a>.</p>

 <p>The following code example searches a list of child devices to find one that matches a specified serial number.
 When the example finds the correct child, it calls <b>WdfPdoRequestEject</b> to indicate that the child is being ejected.
 This example was taken from the <a href="wdf.sample_kmdf_drivers">Toaster</a> sample bus driver and simplified.</p>